codex-academy/Nelisa/1_Process_the_data.md

 # Process the data

 > Nelisa got some weekly records of her sales.
+She would like to analyze the data to understand her business a bit better.

 She would like to use this data to determine: